Hannah Bell

-Hannah Bell (born 9 August 1969) is a Canadian politician who has served as a member of the Legislative Assembly of Prince Edward Island since 13 December 2017.
-She represents the electoral district of Charlottetown-Belvedere as a member of the Green Party of Prince Edward Island.
+Hannah Bell (born 9 August 1969) is a Canadian politician who served as a member of the Legislative Assembly of Prince Edward Island from 2017 to 2023.
+She represented the electoral district of Charlottetown-Belvedere as a member of the Green Party of Prince Edward Island.
+She was an unsuccessful candidate in the 2025 Green Party of Prince Edward Island leadership election.